-This model can be a boon to older workers who have tons of experience but not a whole lot of time on their side.
-Rather than laboring for four years over a bachelor’s degree, you can conceivably shave off a year or two and get back into the workplace much more quickly.
-Some schools might even let you bypass certain classes completely based upon your work experience.
+This model can be a boon to older workers who have tons of experience, but not a lot of time on their side.
+Rather than laboring for four years over a bachelor’s degree, you can conceivably shave off a year or two and get back into the workplace more quickly.
+Depending on your work experience, some schools might even let you bypass certain classes completely.

 5. Maybe you don’t need a degree at all

-Finally, consider whether you really need to go back to school at all.
-Sometimes your work experience can trump anything you learn in a college program.
+Finally, consider whether you need to go back to school at all.
+Sometimes, your work experience can trump anything you learn in a college program.

 However, even if you don’t need a degree, you might still need to brush up on your skills.
 In particular, technology seems to trip up some older workers who aren’t as familiar with the latest programs.
 Taking a couple of community college courses can go a long way toward shoring up such skills.

 Are you an older job seeker?
 Do you think employers discriminate against you because of your age?
 Sound off by commenting below or on our Facebook page.